Mahsuri National Secondary School

-SMK Mahsuri or officially, Sekolah Menengah Kebangsaan Mahsuri, is a public secondary school located at the heart of Kuah, Langkawi, Kedah, Malaysia.
+Mahsuri National Secondary School (Malay: Sekolah Menengah Kebangsaan Mahsuri) is a national secondary school located at the heart of Kuah, Langkawi, Kedah, Malaysia.
 The majority of the students in this school are enrolled in 10 semesters (5 school years) of preparatory courses before taking the national exam known as the Malaysian Certificate of Education. whereas some students who choose to pursue Sixth Form usually undergo one and a half more years of schooling.
 Science courses including Biology, Chemistry and Physics are usually not offered here.

-The school has always been widely recognized as the most culturally diverse school within the local community.
-The school has successfully proven its excellence in nurturing past and future generations of students on the island of Langkawi.
-The school is also proud of its motto: "Berusaha, Berjaya", or "Strive, Succeed" in English.